suggap

 Plot

 In Quedlinburg, Germany, in 1919, Anna, a young German woman (Paula Beer) grieving over the death of her fiancé, Frantz Hoffmeister, in World War I, leaves flowers at his grave.
-She sees fresh flowers and discovers that Adrien (Pierre Niney), a young Frenchman, has done the same.
-Adrien goes to the home of Frantz's parents, Dr. Hans and Magda Hoffmeister, and tries to speak to Hans, but when Hans hears that Adrien is French, he tells Adrien that a Frenchman killed his son and, calling the French murderers, drives Adrien away.
-Adrien tells Hans, "You are right.
+She sees there fresh ones and realizes that these are from Adrien (Pierre Niney), a young Frenchman she doesn't know.
+Adrien goes to the home of Frantz's parents, Dr. Hans and Magda Hoffmeister, but when Hans hears that Adrien is French, he tells him that a Frenchman killed his son, blames all French as murderers, and orders Adrien away, to which Adrien merely admits to Hans "You are right.
 I am a murderer".